dankovacek/bcub/setup_scripts/README.md

 Switch to the ‘basins’ database &gt;`postgres=# \c basins`

 Enable the PostGIS extension: &gt;`postgres=# CREATE EXTENSION postgis;`

+Allow password authentication for the postgres user.
+This is required for the `create_database.py` script to connect to the database.
+Edit the `pg_hba.conf` file (/etc/postgresql/15/main/pg\_hba.conf) and change the line (near the bottom of the file, note you may have version 14 instead of 15): """ \# Database administrative login by Unix domain socket local all postgres peer """ to

+""" \# Database administrative login by Unix domain socket local all postgres md5 """

 Restart the database service after any configuration change:
 &gt;`$ sudo systemctl restart postgresql`